uchunlin/11501_CS203A/README.md

 ### 【 Repository Description 】

-This repository contains my study notes, assignments used throughout the semester for CS203A.
+This repository contains my study notes, assignments, and learning materials for CS203A throughout the semester.

 ---